 Create a compelling argument for why you need social customer care that appeals to your executives, not just to you.
 A useful acronym to help you think in terms of what they want is the sales acronym WIIFM, or “what’s in it for me?”

 That’s the question that your executives will be asking themselves when you propose a new idea or solution, and your argument needs to answer it directly.
-How do they stand to benefit from social care?
+How do they stand to benefit from social customer care?
 How will it help them accomplish their own objectives?
 How will it make them look good?

 Take whatever it is that’s plaguing your organization - declining support metrics, outdated technology, and high-turnover - and apply it to something they care about.

 Next, tailor your message to your executive sponsor or budget-holder’s role.
-How you sell them on the idea of social care will vary.
+How you sell them on the idea of social customer care will vary.
 For example, the heads of success, sales, marketing, and finance all care about revenue, but in different ways, and with different terminology:

 Chief Customer Officer / Head of Success: Likely, their priorities are in-line with yours: they want to decrease churn and increase renewals and revenue.
 Talk about how social customer care makes agents more effective and boosts positive outcomes, and how customer service is shifting towards social and away from legacy channels like voice and email: